jefftriplett/personal-goals/content-list/podcasts.md

 - Isometric
 - Mystery Show
 - Planet Money
+- Podcast.__init__ - Python and the people who make it great
 - Reply All
+- Roguelike Radio
 - Serial
+- Stuff You Should Know
 - Talking Machines
 - The Bugle
-- WTF With Marc Maron
+- WTF with Marc Maron Podcast